eNMS-automation/eNMS/docs/services/default_services.rst

 ================

 The following services are present by default in eNMS.
-They can be used as templates to create more complex services, or used as such if they meet your needs.
+They can be used as templates to create more complex services, or used as-is if they meet your needs.

 Netmiko Configuration Service
 -----------------------------